tizzleh/FEND-MemoryGame/README.md

 * Udacity
 * My parents
-* My project mentor for not letting me stress about deadlines.
+* Google for the scholarship